 Salkantay Trek + Classic Inca Trail – 6 Days

-Explore Peru’s stunning landscapes on the classic 6-day Salkantay & Inca Trail Hike!
-From Snow Peaks to Tropical Rainforests, let us take you through an unforgettable adventure with all your necessities taken care of.
+Discover Peru’s beautiful landscapes on the classic 6-day Salkantay & Inca Trail Hike!
+From snowy mountains to tropical rainforests, we will take you on an amazing adventure.
+We will handle all your needs.”

 Salkantay Inca Trail Trek 6 Day – High Inca Trail